British picture framemakers, 1600-1950 - W

 Charles Henry West took over his father’s premises at 115 Finchley Road in 1895, when his father would have turned sixty.
 In censuses, in 1901 Charles Henry West was living at 179 Belsize Road, his father-in-law’s house, where he was listed as an artists’ colourman, born Hackney, age 33, and in 1911 at 54 Alexander Road, Hampstead, as an art dealer and picture framemaker, and employer, with his wife, mother, two daughters and Orpah Stroud, age 26, an assistant in the business.

-Framing and other work: As an artists' colourman, picture framer and gilder, West advertised ‘Power-driven machinery’ and offered 'Vans to all Exhibitions' (The Year’s Art 1903).
+Framing work: As an artists' colourman, picture framer and gilder, West advertised ‘Power-driven machinery’ and offered 'Vans to all Exhibitions' (The Year’s Art 1903).
 In 1934, he advertised as 'Artists' Colourman, Exhibition Agent, Frame Maker', reproducing a view of his picture frame showroom (The Artist, vol.7, March 1934), and claiming, ‘The framing of your R.A. picture will provide no problem if placed in the hands of Chas.
 H. West, who has specialised in this class of work for the past 50 years.
 He holds very large stocks of mouldings of all descriptions, and a vast number of frames of all sizes for selecting purposes’.

 In April 1940, the Ministry of Information obtained quotations from three firms, Alfred Stiles & Sons (qv), J. Tanous (qv) and C.H.
 West, for the framing of works by official war artists, the contract going to Stiles (Simon 1996 p.135).